chrishobcroft/statuslive/README.md

 [Status](https://status.im/) has a _Mobile Ethereum Operating System_ app for Android, which includes wallet functionality.

-[Livepeer](https://livepeer.org/) is an open-source video infrastructure, with
+[Livepeer](https://livepeer.org/) is an open-source video infrastructure, with services for livestreaming.

 ## Objective